Adeboye22/justhairaccessoriesandsalon.github.io/README.md

 - Owners Copyright.

 ## Features
-Just Hair is a full-stack web application comprising an API and a client-side the user interacts with.
-Users can browse through a catalogue of foods and add them to their cart, make orders and pay from the application.
+Just Hair is a full-stack web application comprising an aesthetic interface the user interacts with.
+Users can browse through a catalogue of hair products, make orders and pay, book for professional services from the application.

 ## Requirements
-The application is web-based and requires network data, and a sign-up/login action.
+The application is web-based and requires network data.
+It does not require a signup or login before a product can be bought.

 ## Live Link
 Web application is still in progress!!!